District Court Criminal Division

 FELONY PROBABLE CAUSE CONFERENCE

-For individuals arraigned on felony charges, the felony probable cause conference is the next scheduled hearing and is held on Tuesday afternoons at 1:00 p.m.
+For individuals arraigned on felony charges, the felony probable cause conference is the next scheduled hearing and is held on Tuesday mornings at 10:00 A.M.
 This hearing is held off the record.

 A felony probable cause conference is scheduled prior to a preliminary examination in a felony case.
 It is a hearing between the defendant, defendant’s attorney and prosecutor.
 This is an opportunity for both parties to discuss the case and possibly resolve the case.
 If the case can be resolved, the court will take the plea or waiver on the date of the probable cause conference.
 If the case is not resolved, all parties will be required to appear for the preliminary examination.